 Baked Pumpkin Churros.
 I repeat BAKED PUMPKIN CHURROS!
 Could there be a better fall treat??
+They perfectly sweet and spiced and just over-the-top delicious!

 I created both a fried churro and baked all in the same day and I couldn’t believe how close they were to each other.